PHD59fr/utask/README.md

           foobar: fuzz
 ```

 Every time the step `foobar` will be executed, µTask engine will verify that the maximum concurrent limit is not exceeded, and acquire one slot.
-This slot will be held until the step finishes its execution.
-If all slots for a resource are held, then the current execution will wait until one slot is released, or if the timeout is reached (defined in `resource_acquire_timeout` configuration, or default `1 minute`).
+The slot will be hold until the step finishes its execution.
+If all slots for a resource are hold, then the current execution will wait until one slot is released, or if timeout is reached (defined in `resource_acquire_timeout` configuration, or default `1 minute`).
 If the resource is not declared in the `resource_limits` configuration, then, no limitation will be applied.
-If the limit value is set to `0`, then, the step will not wait and will be set to state `TO_RETRY` to be scheduled later.
+If the limitation value is set to `0`, then, the step will not wait, and will be set to state `TO_RETRY` to be schedule later.

 Templates declare a builtin resource, named `template:my-template-name` (with `my-template-name` being the template name): this allows to limit the number of concurrent execution of tasks from the given template.
-In that way, a way that consumes a lot of CPU/RAM/IO can be restrained to save the system resources or to disable completely the execution of tasks from a given template.
+In that way, a way that consumes a lot of CPU/RAM/IO can be restrain to save the system resources, or to disable completely the execution of tasks from a given template.

 Each builtin resources are documented in the plugins `README.md` file.